“If I were trapped in one city and had to eat one nation’s cuisine for the rest of my life… I adore Japanese food. I love it.” ~ Anthony Bourdain.

 Types of Japanese cultural experiences with Klook

-I undertook this fun experience through popular travel booking platform Klook.
+I undertook this fun fake food making in Tokyo through popular travel booking platform Klook.
 As well as being able to purchase discounted transport passes (such as the Japan Rail Pass, Tokyo Subway Pass and Suica Cards), you can use Klook to book hundreds of cultural experiences in Japan to enrich your trip!